 Sound Designer based in Toronto, ON

-I am passionate about bringing visions to life and helping to push the boundaries on immersion and hyperrealistic sound.
+I am passionate about bringing worlds to life and helping to push the boundaries of immersion and exciting sound design.
 Considering myself a generalist with extra love for creature design, I am eager to aid wherever needed within a team to help finish projects to their highest potential.

 You can find my CV here.

 JIRA, Excel, QC

 The Legend of Zelda: Tears of the Kingdom